MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 To set up an Azure Login with OpenID Connect and use it in a GitHub Actions workflow, you'll need:

-* An [Active Directory application](/azure/active-directory/develop/), with a service principal that has contributor access to your subscription
+* An [Azure Active Directory application](/azure/active-directory/develop/), with a service principal that has contributor access to your subscription
-* An Active Directory application configured with a federated credential to trust tokens issued by GitHub Actions to your GitHub repository.
+* An Azure Active Directory application configured with a federated credential to trust tokens issued by GitHub Actions to your GitHub repository.
 You can configure this in the Azure portal or with Microsoft Graph REST APIs
 * A GitHub Actions workflow that requests GitHub issue tokens to the workflow, and uses the Azure login action

-### Create an active directory application and service principal
+### Create an Azure Active Directory application and service principal

 You'll need to create an Azure Active Directory application and service principal and then assign a role on your subscription to your application so that your workflow has access to your subscription.

 # [Azure portal](#tab/azure-portal)

-1. If you do not have an existing application, register a [new Active Directory application and service principal that can access resources](/azure/active-directory/develop/howto-create-service-principal-portal).
+1. If you do not have an existing application, register a [new Azure Active Directory application and service principal that can access resources](/azure/active-directory/develop/howto-create-service-principal-portal).
 As part of this process, make sure to:

     * Register your application with Azure AD and create a service principal
     * Assign a role to the application